-- The Competition Commission, is empowered to investigate, control and evaluate restrictive business practices, including the abuse of dominant positions and mergers; and to promote the advocacy of competition issues to achieve equity and efficiency in the South African economy. - The Competition Tribunal: All large corporate mergers and allegations of restrictive practices are brought before the tribunal by the Competition Commission and interested parties for adjudication. - The International Trade Administration Commission of South Africa is mandated to manage an efficient and effective trade administration system. - The Small Enterprise Finance Agency was established in 2012 and combines the operations of Khula Enterprise Finance, the South African Micro-Finance Apex Fund and the Industrial Development Corporation's small business operations.
+- Competition Commission, which is empowered to investigate, control and evaluate restrictive business practices, including the abuse of dominant positions and mergers; and to promote the advocacy of competition issues to achieve equity and efficiency in the South African economy. - Competition Tribunal, which handles all large corporate mergers and allegations of restrictive practices brought by the Competition Commission and interested parties for adjudication. - International Trade Administration Commission of South Africa, which is mandated to manage an efficient and effective trade administration system. - Small Enterprise Finance Agency, which combines the operations of Khula Enterprise Finance, the South African Micro-Finance Apex Fund and the Industrial Development Corporation's small business operations.